 How to get the right biotics into your dog’s belly

 If you want to get more probiotics into your dog’s diet, first take a look at the main course you feed your dog every day.
 Then, you can add supplements or special treats chosen to help build a healthier microbiome in your dog’s belly.

-2. Supplements just for your dog.
+- Supplements just for your dog.
 If your dog’s belly needs a bit more help in the digestion department, talk to your vet first.
-Then, check your local independent pet supply retailers for their selection of probiotic supplements for dogs.
+Then, check your local independent pet supply retailers for their selection of probiotic supplements or goats milk for dogs.

-3. Feed your dog’s probiotics with prebiotics.
+- Feed your dog’s probiotics with prebiotics.
 Remember that prebiotics need probiotics or you might get loose stools.
-Here are foods you can give your dog that’ll pump up the prebiotics:
+Look for prebiotic supplements with ingredients such as chicory root, Jerusalem artichokes, lactoferrin, and soybeans.

-4. Probiotic treats you can make.
-Add goat’s milk or kefir milk into your pup’s daily routine for a natural probiotic kickstart.
-These milks are excellent supplemental probiotic foods for your dog, and they make fun frozen treats that can entertain your canine.
-Check out our popsicle recipes:
+- Probiotic treats you can make.
+Add goat’s milk or kefir milk into your pup’s daily routine for a natural probiotic.
+These milks are excellent supplemental probiotic foods for your dog, and they can be made into fun frozen treats that can entertain your canine.